Skip to main content

 Site of absorption: Mainly in the upper part of the small intestine, but also absorbed from the whole length of the small intestine.

 In infants, the mechanism of fat absorption is not mature, so 10-15 % of ingested fat is excreted in feces.
 Lipid is significant in the infant diet.
 Breast milk has about 4% fat, almost to whole cow's milk.
-Fat provides approximately half of an infant's calories, essential for brain development.
+Fat provides approximately half of an infant's calories, which is essential for brain development.

 2. Brecontains lipase enzymes that are activated in the baby's small intestine.